 True to its name, Aquarium Four is teeming with marine life.
 It’s also perfect for families with children since, at its deepest point, it’s only about 2 meters deep.

 The aquarium is best visited in the morning when the sea is calmest.

 There are two islands here and the water between them is shallow and perfect for snorkelling.
 There’s also a sandbar here that lets you walk out quite far into the water.

 Swim a little farther, about 50 feet offshore, out to where more coral is in order to see the most abundant marine life.

 Port Barton Snorkel Spot #3.
 Double Island

 Double Island has a small resort on its premises and is surrounded by great snorkeling spots.
 You can reach the Small Lagoon Reef and the Fantastic Reef from here – both have beautiful corals and lots of fish.

 Like it’s name suggests, this is a fantastic reef close located close to Double Island.
 There are beautiful green corals here that are home to a large variety of fish and other aquatic life.

 This reef is located about 200 meters from the short of Capsalay Island.
 This coral reef has an area of 150 hectares and is the largest are of corals in San Vincente.
 It was unfortunately damaged by high water temperature bleaching in the late 90s, as well as Typhoon Norming, but it is slowly recovering.

-Ready to start snorkeling?
-Check out our Port Barton snorkeling tips!
+Ready to start snorkelling?
+Check out our Port Barton snorkelling tips!